 Students taking an internship, independent study, or field study course

 Internship, independent study, or field study courses will not be equated.
-These courses are subject to the approval of both the Office of Admissions and the academic department.
+These courses are subject to the approval of both Credit Evaluation Services and the academic department.
 To receive transfer credit, submit a detailed description to the appropriate academic department.
-The department will notify the admissions office if transfer credit is recommended; final credit values will be determined by the Office of Admissions.
+The department will notify the admissions office if transfer credit is recommended; final credit values will be determined by Credit Evaluation Services.

 Generally, nursing professional course work taken away from UW-Madison does not transfer in to satisfy nursing degree requirements.
 The School of Nursing directly evaluates all equivalency requests for summer professional nursing course work.
 For more information, contact the Nursing Academic Dean, Cooper Hall 1100, 608-263-5166.
 Pre-nursing students and/or nursing students planning to take non-nursing course work (e.g., non-nursing degree requirements, prerequisites, general education requirements), can use the CES to evaluate that course work.

 The School of Pharmacy will need to approve and equate your course work.
 For more information, contact Student Services (2220 Rennebohm Hall, 608-262-6234).